Amitsharma-28/RFM-Analysis/README.md

 - Invest in a VIP loyalty programme exclusively for best customers, offering exclusive benefits such as priority printing and premium templates.
 This segment generates ≈39% of revenue, so investing in them is highly profitable due to their strong repeat-purchase behaviour.

-- Deploy a targeted re-engagement campaign with a limited-time incentive, such as 10% off or free shipping, aimed solely at need attention customers who previously purchased ≈2 times/year and could be reactivated at relatively low cost.c
+- Deploy a targeted re-engagement campaign with a limited-time incentive, such as 10% off or free shipping, aimed solely at need attention customers who previously purchased ≈2 times/year and could be reactivated at relatively low cost.

 - Exclude at risk customers from all paid marketing campaigns, as they contribute <1% of revenue and show almost no likelihood of reactivation.
 Excluding them from campaigns prevents marketing waste and ensures budget is focused on profitable segments.